bcgov/data-publication/pages/open_data_w.md

 Guidelines for [open format file content](dsg_bcdc_file_based_content.md).

 ## BC Data Catalogue Metadata Records
-A metadata record is required in the BC Data Catalogue (BCDC).
+All datasets under the OGL-BC require a metadata record in the BC Data Catalogue (BCDC), aka, the Catalouge.

-Irregardless if a dataset is under the OGL, any BC Governement or Broader Public Sector (BPS) dataset can be catalogue in the Catalogue.
+Irregardless if a dataset is under the OGL, any BC Governement or Broader Public Sector (BPS) dataset can be published in the Catalogue.

-Follow the following [__BCDC Publication Workflow__](dps_bcdc_w.html) to cataloguing records.
+To obtain an account and publish metadata records follow the [__BCDC Publication Workflow__](dps_bcdc_w.md).

 ## Complete the Open Data Assessment and Checklist
 The [__Open Data Assessment and Checklist__](https://www2.gov.bc.ca/assets/gov/data/open-data/open_data_assessment_and_checklist.docx) needs to be completed and the appropriate people contacted and then this is sent back to [data@gov.bc.ca](mailto:data@gov.bc.ca) or the DataBC Program Services Team you are working with in regards to publishing data.